Azure/alz-terraform-accelerator/docs/wiki/[User-Guide]-Quick-Start-Phase-2-Local.md

 <!-- markdownlint-disable first-line-h1 -->
-> NOTE: This local option is not available yet, this page will be updated to remove this note when it is.

 ### 2.2.3 Local file system

 1. In your PowerShell Core (pwsh) terminal type `New-ALZEnvironment -i "terraform" -c "local"`.